Automotive Glass

 Keep your vehicle out of the sunlight as much as possible.
 Ultraviolet light is a primary culprit in automotive paint breaking down.
 That’s why many times one can see cars or trucks where the upper surfaces (roof, trunk & hood) are failing with the sides still intact.
 The upper panels have simply received more UV over the life of the vehicle.

-Wash your vehicle at least once a week.
-Paint manufacturers will tell you that contaminants allowed to remain for long periods of time on the paint surface will contaminate it, causing microscopic breakdown in the paint’s outer finish, dramatically reducing paint life.
+Try to wash your vehicle at least once a week.
+Paint manufacturers will tell you that dirt, industrial fallout or any foreign matter allowed to remain for long periods of time on the paint surface can contaminate it, causing a microscopic breakdown in the paint’s outer finish, dramatically reducing paint life.

 The general rule is that if you can feel a scratch in your paint with your fingernail it cannot be removed by polishing.
 We tell our customers that minor scratches can often be polished out, but only if you can’t feel the scratch with your fingernail.
 Deeper scratches, the ones you can feel with the tip of your fingernail will require normal prep and painting to make them go away completely.
 One last note: On occasion we’ve taken a small “pin-striping brush” with our catalyzed clear on it and done small touch-ups on deeper scratches, those where the underlying colored pigment is still intact.
 The effect can often be stunning, our clear paint from our brush filling the scratch’s small groove.
 If one looks for the damage, it’s still visible.
 But the improvement is usually quite dramatic, and at a fraction of the cost.